jdiaz713/Learning-HTML-CSS/README.md

 Project 3:
   Created a webpage displaying three different colored markers, each being a differing primary color.
-  Learned about color theory and different ways to represent color values in CSS, including optional arguments.
+  Learned about color theory and different ways to represent color values in CSS using predetermined values and functions, and optional arguments each one has.
 Used a combination of RGB, hexadecimal, and HSL (and their optional alphachannel arguments) to colorize each marker.